zine0/zine0/README.md

 ## 🚀 About Me

-- 📚 A colloage student from China Shenyang University of Chemical Technology
+- 📚 A student from China Shenyang University of Chemical Technology
 - 💻 Passionate about programming and open-source technologies
 - 🌱 Constantly learning new technologies
 - 📫 How to reach me: [Via GitHub](https://github.com/zine0)